Nonlocal Models in Biology and Life Sciences: Sources, Developments, and Applications: Life Sciences as a Rich Source of Nonlocal Phenomena and Processes: Mathematical and Computational Models

 \subsection{Nonlocal boundary and initial conditions and their approximations}

-Along with the nonlocal model, researchers have used mathematical models with nonlocal boundary and initial conditions \cite{bouziani1997, merad2015, sytnyk2021}, and they play a crucial role in the field of mathematical biology.
-These conditions can capture the influence of interactions extended beyond the immediate neighbours of many biological processes.
+We have discussed so far the problems where the state of a system is specified at the boundaries of the domain or initial conditions for time-dependent problems given as values at a single point in time.
+An extension of the conventional local boundary and initial conditions used in solving differential equations is the nonlocal boundary and initial conditions \cite{bouziani1997, merad2015, sytnyk2021}.
+This is especially true for systems in which the boundary conditions are constraints based on the value of the function at the boundary and how it behaves over a larger region, or the initial conditions are based on the system's past results.
+These problems play a crucial role in mathematical biology \cite{ripoll2023}.
+In addition, they can capture the influence of interactions extended beyond the immediate neighbours of many biological processes.
 For instance, it could represent (i) the migration of species into or out of the study area in ecological models, (ii) the impact of neighbouring cells or tissues at the boundaries of a simulated domain, (iii) the impact of external factors on the initial distribution of a disease when the introduction of the disease happens from outside the modelled region, etc. Here, we first consider a hyperbolic integro-differential equation that models the quasistatic flexure of a thermoelastic rod as \cite{merad2015}:

 with the initial conditions $u(x,0) = f(x)$, $u_{t}(x,0) = g(x)$ for $0<x<1$ and the nonlocal conditions where $f,g,p$, and $q$ are the given functions, $T$ is a positive constant, and $a$ is a suitable defined function that satisfies some conditions \cite{merad2015}.
 This is an example of a nonlocal boundary conditions problem, as the boundary conditions involve all the points in the spatial domain $[0,1]$.
-Now, we move to the notion of nonlocal initial value problems.
-We consider a general mathematical model in a bounded domain $\Omega\subset\mathbb{R}^{n}$ \cite{ntouyas2006}:
+Next, we move to the notion of nonlocal initial value problems.
+We consider a general form of a mathematical model in a bounded domain $\Omega\subset\mathbb{R}^{n}$ as \cite{ntouyas2006}:

-where $L$ is a parabolic operator with continuous and bounded coefficients.
+where $t_{k}\in(0,T], k=1,\ldots, N,$ and $L$ is a parabolic operator with continuous and bounded coefficients.
+Due to the complexity of analysis and computation, these models require sophisticated mathematical and numerical approaches.